Britain's first 4G service to start at 36 pounds a month

 Chief Executive Olaf Swantee said the company's tariffs, which range from 36 pounds for 500MB of data to 56 pounds for 8GB, were about 10-20 percent more than for equivalent 3G plans.
 He said it was a small premium to pay for up to five times faster connections.

-He declined to say how many customers the group, owned by France Telecom FTE.PA and Deutsche Telekom (DTEGn.DE), expected to switch to 4G, which launches in 10 cities on October 30.
+He declined to say how many customers the group, owned by France Telecom and Deutsche Telekom, expected to switch to 4G, which launches in 10 cities on Oct.
+30.

 But he said EE had decided not to price 4G at the high premium seen in some other European countries.